 The certificate is recognised across the region and beyond as evidence of structured CPD specifically in data centre planning.
 It can be attached to your CPD record, your LinkedIn profile, and your annual professional body submission.

 Yes.
-Every participant who completes Cohort 02 receives a Certificate of Completion awarded by Alba DC Hub recognising the 16 hours of structured CPD.
-On confirmation of CPDSO accreditation, the official accredited logo will be retroactively added to your certificate, and a reissued PDF will be sent.
+Every participant who completes DCPP receives a Certificate of Completion awarded by Alba DC Hub recognising the 16 hours of structured CPD.
+The CPDSO accreditation logo (Provider No. 23161) is included on every certificate.

 Yes.
 CPDSO accreditation is recognised by the major UK chartered bodies including RIBA, ICE, CIOB, RICS, IET, and PMI.
 The 16 hours can be entered directly into your annual CPD log.
 Always check your specific body's submission requirements, as logging procedures vary.